csmail/iogc/README.md

 **2. Calculate IOGC burden scores**

+`iogc_calc/plink_var_process.r` is a helper script to filter and format plink output containing outlier variant genotypes.
+For computational efficiency, this script is designed to be run separately for each chromosome.

-`iogc_calc/iogc_calc.r` combines indivdual-level outlier variant genotypes, PRS, phenotype and covariates and calculates IOGC burden scores.
+`iogc_calc/iogc_calc.r` combines individual-level outlier variant genotypes, PRS, phenotype and covariates and calculates IOGC burden scores.